pauly/Mareo/README.md

 npm start
 ```

-Then, if you're using Safari, simply open `docs/index_dev.html`. **No bundling needed!
+Then, if you're using Safari or Firefox, simply open `docs/index_dev.html`. **No bundling needed!
 Safari supports native es6 modules, which we can compile to**.
 If not, run `npm run pack-for-es6-less-browsers` then open that html page.
+For Chrome, since there are security restrictions concerning loading local scripts, you'd have to start a small server.
+Try `python -m SimpleHTTPServer` or something.

 (There's also an `index.html` file in that directory.
 Ignore that; it's just for the github demo.)